 Whether you’re a janitor working in Turkey or an employer managing building maintenance staff, understanding how severance pay, or “kapıcı tazminat hesaplama” in Turkish, operates is crucial.
-Severance pay is designed to provide financial support to workers when their employment is terminated due to certain conditions, as outlined in the Turkish Labor Law.
-This system is put in place to ensure employees who have dedicated significant time and labor to their jobs receive fair compensation upon leaving.
-In this blog post, we will delve into the essential details to comprehend severance pay entitlements for janitors in Turkey.
+Severance pay is designed to provide financial support to workers when their employment is terminated under certain conditions, as outlined in the Turkish Labor Law.
+This system ensures that employees who have dedicated significant time and labor to their jobs receive fair compensation upon leaving.
+In this post, we delve into the essential details of severance pay entitlements for janitors in Turkey.

 Before calculating your severance pay, it’s important to determine if you are eligible.
-Janitors in Turkey, like any other employees, must meet specific criteria to qualify for severance pay.
+Janitors in Turkey, like any other employees, must meet specific criteria to qualify.
 Firstly, the termination of employment must not be due to employee misconduct that warrants a rightful termination.
 Secondly, the janitor must have completed at least one year of service under their employer.
 Other situations that may facilitate entitlement to severance pay include retirement, voluntary departure due to military service or marriage, and instances where the employee cannot continue working due to health reasons.
+These rules mirror the broader framework that governs severance pay eligibility when voluntarily leaving a job in Turkey.

 Step 1: Start with the gross salary that includes bonuses and benefits.
 Step 2: Ensure that the figure does not exceed the maximum limit set by the law.
 Step 3: Multiply the total gross salary by the number of full years of service.
 Step 4: For any remaining months of service not amounting to a full year, calculate the proportional amount of the yearly entitlement.
 Step 5: Add up the total amounts from the full years and the proportionate months to get the final severance pay.

-It’s crucial to note that this is a simplified guide and actual calculations may involve further considerations depending on circumstances surrounding the termination and updates in the law.
+It’s crucial to note that this is a simplified guide and actual calculations may involve further considerations depending on the circumstances surrounding the termination and updates in the law.
+Disputes over these figures are among the most common labor law disputes in Türkiye, so accuracy matters.
+If your role involves irregular hours, you should also review how night shift compensation factors into your overall entitlements.

 If you require personalized assistance with severance pay calculations or any other legal services, do not hesitate to contact Bayraktar Attorneys for expert legal counseling tailored to your unique needs.
 Understanding your entitlements and obligations is our priority, ensuring you navigate the legal landscapes of Turkey with confidence.